 Editor’s Summary: Trust Planning to Avoid Litigation ~ Dallas, Texas

 People call our Dallas-based, North Texas trust litigation law firm every day wanting information and advice on how to dispute a trust, how to litigate a trust, and how to avoid litigation by setting up a trust properly in the first place.
-Often times, they visit us from other nearby cities to Dallas such as Plano, Arlington, or McKinney for a no charge initial phone consultation with one of our top trust attorneys.
+Often times, they visit us from other nearby cities to Dallas such as Plano, Arlington, or McKinney for an initial phone consultation with one of our top trust attorneys.
 As specialists in trust litigation, our attorneys are experts at not only disputing trusts but also setting them up in such a way that they avoid probate and litigation down the road.